simonsobs/nemo/examples/equD56/README.md

 can be found in this directory.
 You can run it with:

 ```
-python selFnExample.py equD56.yml 5.0 full
+python selFnExample.py equD56.yml equD56/selFn
 ```

-Here, the second argument is the cut in `fixed_SNR`, and the final argument specifies the footprint to use (see the `selFnFootprints` dictionary in the .yml config file - this is commented out by default).
+Here, the second argument gives the location of the `selFn` directory made by `nemoSelFn` - this may be copied to a different location, and should contain all of the information needed to estimate the completeness for a given `nemo` run.
+By default, this example uses the full survey area, but you may optionally use the `-f` switch to specify a different footprint to use (see the `selFnFootprints` dictionary in the .yml config file - this is commented out by default).
 Footprints can be used to calculate the completeness within the intersection between the SZ survey and an optical survey (e.g., DES, HSC, KiDS, SDSS etc.).
+The `-S` switch may be used to change the signal-to-noise cut used to select the cluster sample.

 You can also take a look at the `nemoCosmo` script for more examples of how to use the selection function routines.
 Note that `nemoCosmo` is